kfsm/pipe/README.md

 ## Inspiration

 The actor model is often criticized by amount of boilerplate code to define actor; by absence of actor's composition formalism.
 Despite the fact that Erlang's actor model outperforms a similar concepts and implementation by multiple dimensions, developers experience similar issue.
-This library provides an alternative to `gen_fsm` and `gen_server` behaviors.
+This library provides an alternative to OTP behaviors: `gen_fsm`, `gen_server` and `gen_statem`.
 It defines a simplified interface for finite state machine (FSM) implementation and chain them into complex data processing pipelines.
-Additionally, it improves a semantic of synchronous, asynchronous and out-of-bound messages processing.
+Additionally, it unifies a semantic of synchronous, asynchronous and out-of-bound messages processing.

 ## Getting started

-The latest version of the library is available at its master branch.
-All development, including new features and bug fixes, take place on the master branch using forking and pull requests as described in contribution guidelines.
+The latest version of the library is available at its `master` branch.
+All development, including new features and bug fixes, take place on the `master` branch using forking and pull requests as described in contribution guidelines.

-### Installation

-If you use `rebar` you can include `pipe` library in your project with
+If you use rebar3 you can include the library in your project with

 ```
 {pipe, ".*",
    {git, "https://github.com/kfsm/pipe", {branch, master}}